 Students in the program will study jazz styles, history, improvisational techniques, arranging and composition, and have opportunities in a recording studio both performing and recording their own work.

-Any student completing a Music degree with the Jazz Studies concentration will be a highly diverse performer, having experience as a soloist, a member of a band or orchestra as well as with playing in large and small jazz ensembles.
-Graduates will possess the necessary skills to arrange and compose for jazz and studio ensembles, and will be prepared to work in almost every musical arena available today.
+Any student completing a major in music with this concentration will be a highly diverse performer, having experience as a soloist, a member of a band or orchestra, as well as with playing in large and small jazz ensembles.
+Graduates will possess the necessary skills to arrange and compose for jazz and studio ensembles, and will be prepared to work in almost every musical arena available.

-This concentration is best suited with a Bachelor of Music or a Bachelor of Arts in Music, but a very hardworking Bachelor of Music Education student could receive it, although extra time may be necessary.
+This concentration is best suited with a Bachelor of Music or a Bachelor of Arts, but a very hardworking Bachelor of Music Education student could receive it, although extra time may be necessary.

-For further information or if you have questions, contact Andrew Classen.
+For further information or if you have questions, please contact Prof. Andrew Classen.